Salins-les-Bains, Jura tourism & sightseeing

 The town is overlooked by two forts that were built due to the valley position of the town which was once a key strategic spot on the road to Switzerland.

-* It is hard for us now to imagine how important and valuable salt was a few centuries ago, when it was crucial for much food preservation, but by the 17th century it was one of the most sought after products available.
-It was having control over the production of this valuable commodity that made the local Chalon family very rich and powerful.
+* It is hard for us now to imagine how important and valuable salt was a few centuries ago, when it was crucial for much food preservation, and by the 17th century it was one of the most sought after products available.
+Control over the production of this valuable commodity made the local Chalon family very rich and powerful.

 In Salins-les-Bains town there are also some buildings of interest, such as the classical style 18th century Town Hall, which unusually also has prison cells because the town hall was also the local court.